 Helping children with social anxiety

-If your child is suffering from social anxiety, she’ll probably look to you for help and support.
+If your child is suffering from social anxiety, she’ll need your support.
 There are lots of things you can do at home with your child, when you’re out in social situations, and anytime you’re talking with your child about her anxious feelings.

 Read about the stepladder approach

-, a gentle behaviour technique used to help children who suffer from social anxiety.
+, a gentle behaviour technique that can be used to help children who suffer from social anxiety.

 You know your child best.
-If you’re worried about his anxiety and feel that it’s impacting on his enjoyment in life, consider seeking professional help.
+If you’re worried about her anxiety and feel that it’s impacting on her enjoyment of life, consider seeking professional help.
 Here are some places to start:

 - your child’s school counsellor